free-honey/naumachia/docs/getting_started/SMART_CONTRACT.md

 }
 ```

-The only lookup is just to see what locked outputs there are at the script address.
+The only lookup is to see what locked outputs there are at the script address.

 `ListActiveContracts` requires a `count` of outputs you want to list and `ActiveContracts` will return up to that
 number of outputs that are at the script address.